AMISO-MY/amiso-my.github.io/docs/_iso/IOAA.md

 [Official MOAA website](https://moaa.starfinder.org.my/)

-If you are an IOAA alumni, you can help us complete this page by [registering](/alumni) first.
+If you are an IOAA alumnus, you can help us complete this page by [registering](/alumni) first.
 Thank you.